aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 3. sudo systemctl daemon-reload
 4. sudo systemctl start canarymonitor

-To enable start of canary monitor at boot:
+To confirm that canary monitor is running check the logs/service.log file.
+If you don't see any logs or canary is not starting, check journal logs for errors with

-5. sudo systemctl enable canarymonitor.service
+sudo journalctl -u canarymonitor
 ```

 ## License